JacksonKuo/blog/_posts/2026-5-28-gh-actions-security-roadmap.markdown

 | Firewall | Nice | Maybe getting a list of approval domains.
 I doubt this would really stop exfiltration unless the list was actually locked down.
 And I don't know if applies to self-hosted runners |

 I'll fleshout the attack surface of these new security improvement overtime and get a better understanding what can easily be incorporated and where we can further locked down the GitHub ecosystem.

+And as far as i can tell none of this directly really helps with the org secret problem.
+Though it can decrease the attack surface from `pull_request_target` and maybe help with decreasing overscoped secret inheritance.